Avaiga/taipy/gui/doc/file_download.md

         <taipy:file_download>{content}</taipy:file_download>
         ```

-### standard configuration
+### Standard configuration

 A specific _label_ can be shown besides the standard icon.
-The function name provided as _on_action_ is called when the user initiate the download.
+The function name provided as _on_action_ is called when the user initiates the download.
 The _name_ provided will be the default name proposed to the user when downloading (depending on browser validation and rules).

 !!! example "Page content"